 There are laws to protect you from losing health insurance coverage if you lose your job, change jobs or need to take time off during your breast cancer treatment.
 These are described below.

-COBRA protects people who are covered by a group health insurance plan at an employer with 20 or more employees.
+COBRA protects people who are covered by a group health insurance plan through an employer with 20 or more employees.

-If you are not covered by COBRA (for example, if you work for a company with fewer than 20 employees), you may be able to switch your group coverage to an individual policy.
+If you're not covered by COBRA (for example, if you work for a company with fewer than 20 employees), you may be able to switch your group coverage to an individual policy.

 Although your premiums will likely increase, this may be a good short-term solution while you look for other options.